Soil regeneration: Soil quality

 Soil quality means the ability of the soil to "perform its functions."
+Healthy soil is a mixture of living organisms, organic matter, and inorganic material.
+Soil should have texture so that air and water can diffuse through the void spaces in the soil.
+Air and water typically make up half of the volume of healthy soil.
+Air and water flow are important for keeping microorganisms and root systems alive, transporting nutrients, and wearing down inorganic components.

 Soil is integral to a variety of ecosystem services.
-These services include food, animal feed, and fiber production, climate moderation, waste disposal, water filtration, elemental cycling, and much more.
-Soil is composed of organic matter (decomposing plants, animals, and microbes), biomass (living plants, animals, and microbes), water, air, minerals (sand, silt, and clay), and nutrients (nitrogen, carbon, phosphorus).
+These services include food, animal feed, fiber production, climate moderation, waste disposal, water filtration, elemental cycling, and much more.
+Soil is composed of organic matter (decomposing plants, animals, and microbes), biomass (living plants, animals, and microbes), water, air, minerals (sand, silt, and clay), and nutrients (nitrogen, potassium, and phosphorus).
 For optimal plant growth, a proper carbon to nitrogen ratio of 20–30:1 must be maintained.
-Promoting biodiversity is key to maintaining healthy soil.
-This can be done by growing a variety of plants, always keeping soil covered, maintaining a living root system, and minimizing soil disturbance.
-Macro and micro organisms assist with processes such as decomposition, nutrient cycling, disease suppression, and moderating CO2 in the atmosphere.

 Plants have a particularly symbiotic relationship with microbes in the rhizosphere of the soil.
 The rhizosphere is an "area of concentrated microbial activity close to the root" and where water and nutrients are readily available.
 Plants exchange carbohydrates for nutrients excreted by the microbes, different carbohydrates support different microbes.
+This symbiotic relationship maintains living biomass, primarily fungal, in soils which increases the carbon content of the soil.

+Healthy soils are sites of decomposition of dead biomass.
+Macro- and micro-organisms assist with processes such as decomposition, nutrient cycling, disease suppression, and moderating CO2 in the atmosphere.
 Dead plants and other organic matter also feed the variety of organisms in the soil.
-Organisms like earthworms and termites are examples of macro organisms in the soil.
-A good indication that you have quality soil is a lack of pests and diseases.
-Low biodiversity increases the risk of pests and diseases.
+Organisms like earthworms and termites break down large pieces of organic matter and contribute to soil texture by digging open spaces within the soil.
+Biodiversity in soils creates competitive pressure that reduces the available niche for disease and parasitic organisms.